-Later in 2011 I passed the HAREC exams and I am now licensed as OK1BIL since 1st May 2011.
+In May 2011 I passed the HAREC exam and since then I have been licensed as OK1BIL.

-From 21st July to 27th July 2014 I was activating the island of Jersey GJ/EU-013 with a team of OK hams.
-Check out our Jersey 2014 DXPedition website.
+From 21st July to 27th July 2014 I was activating the island of Jersey GJ/EU-013 with team of OK hams.
+Check out our Jersey 2014 DXpedition website.

 What I really like about ham radio is the variety of sub-fields one can explore.
 When you exhaust one field you can move to some other.
 I do personally enjoy: